descope/go-sdk/README.md

     }
 }

-// Update will override all fields as is.
-Use carefully. res, err := descopeClient.Management.AccessKey().Update(context.Background(), "access-key-id", "updated-name")
+// If permittedIPs is nil, then the existing list of permitted IPs will be preserved. res, err := descopeClient.Management.AccessKey().Update(context.Background(), "access-key-id", "updated-name", nil)

 // Access keys can be deactivated to prevent usage.
 This can be undone using "activate". err := descopeClient.Management.AccessKey().Deactivate(context.Background(), "access-key-id")